emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 # Prefix for Flux

+At the time of writing this code, the standard Flux package sets assets and routes using absolute paths.
+This is limiting for my development environment — here's my solution:

 ## Assets Prefix

 Through this feature, you can add a prefix to the standard path of Livewire Flux assets.
 Use environment variables.